apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 ```

 #### Final step: Submit the code as open source code
-Good ideas and we encourage contributions~ Let's learn about migration scripts and domain layers to write normative and platform-neutral codes.
-More info at https://devlake.apache.org/docs/DataModels/DevLakeDomainLayerSchema or contact us for ebullient help.
+We encourage ideas and contributions ~ Let's use migration scripts, domain layers and other discussed concepts to write normative and platform-neutral code.
+More info at [here](https://devlake.apache.org/docs/DataModels/DevLakeDomainLayerSchema) or contact us for ebullient help.

 ## Done!